 The Berks eLearning Academy provides an opportunity for faculty to design and develop online and hybrid courses.
-The Academy is currently scheduled to be offered during the fall and spring semesters of the 2013-2014 academic year.
+The Academy is scheduled to be offered during the fall semester of the 2014-2015 academic year.

 The program focuses on a mixed process based upon Designing Courses for Significant Learning by Dee Fink and Conquering the Content: A Step-by-Step Guide to Online Course Design by Robin M. Smith.
 This process is based upon proven course design, instructional, pedagogical, and online student assessment strategies.
 The Academy guides faculty through the stages of effectively transforming courses from a face-to-face environment to a hybrid or online modality.

 The eLearning Academy is conducted as a cohort-based hybrid course with five modules.
 Each module will include a one-and-a-half hour face-to-face session, corresponding online work, and related assignments.
 There is also one course-wide individualized consultation.
 Specific session dates and times are based on the selected participants’ schedules.
 The eLearning Academy is an intensive process that serves the dual purposes of professional development and preparation of a participant’s future hybrid/online course offering.

 Participation in the eLearning Academy requires approximately 30 hours of work including the face-to-face sessions.
 A $500 stipend is available to participants upon completion of all eLearning Academy requirements:

 - Attendance at all five face-to-face sessions

 Up to ten applicants will be accepted for each cohort.
 Consideration for individuals to audit the eLearning Academy without compensation will be given on a case-by-case basis as well.

 The online course design and development process will involve a thorough examination of the structure of the course, course level learning outcomes, lesson level objectives, instructional material and activities, and assessment techniques.